logstash-plugins/logstash-mixin-ecs_compatibility_support/README.md

       end
     ~~~

-   NOTE: `ecs_select` is should only be used during plugin initialization and
+   NOTE: `ecs_select` should only be used during plugin initialization and
    not during event-by-event processing.

 ## Development